 When it comes to cleaning our homes, we often fall into habit, using outdated techniques and supplies that end up making our work less effective.
 Often, just cutting some corners to save time can reduce the effectiveness of your cleaning, precipitate germ spread, and damage surfaces.
-Here are three common cleaning mistakes made around the house.
+Here are three common cleaning mistakes made around the house that you should avoid so you can do the proper green cleaning.

 Using All-Purpose Cleaner on Everything

 Don’t use an all-purpose cleaner to clean your entire floor.
 It might work well for small spills, but don’t use it to clean your floor, be it tile, linoleum, laminate, or hardwood.
 This is because all-purpose cleaners can leave behind a film.
 This film is usually very subtle, but it can certainly reduce your floor’s shine.
 You have probably noticed this if you have tried to use an all-surface cleaner on your mirrors or glass and realized it doesn’t work as well as a designated glass cleaner.
-Just like you do with your glass surfaces, use a designated floor cleaner to keep your floor looking great.
+Just like you do with your glass surfaces, use a designated floor cleaner to keep your floor looking great, if you still need help then make sure you hire house cleaning services.

 Image via Flickr by Ivy Dawned